wilsonmar/wilsonmar.github.io/calendar/index.md

 ## Pick a slot on my calendar

-<strong>To work internationally, I am usually up by 6 am Mountain (5 am Pacific Time, 7 am Central, 8 am Eastern).</strong>
+<strong>PROTIP: To work internationally, I am usually up by 6 am Mountain (5 am Pacific Time, 7 am Central, 8 am Eastern).</strong>

-PROTIP: It helps if you have two screens to reduce switching back and forward between your own calendar and mine to identify a mutually open time.
+PROTIP: It helps if you have <strong>two monitors/screens</strong> to reduce switching back and forward between your own calendar and mine to identify a mutually open time.

 ### OPTION A: Use my Calendly subscription: